lschaerfen/pydscatter/README.md

 # pydscatter

 pydscatter is a Python implementation of the dscatter algorithm by [Paul Eilers and Jelle Goeman](https://academic.oup.com/bioinformatics/article/20/5/623/213453).
-It is a fast algorithm that generates 2D histograms based on point density, which are then mapped back onto the data points to create scatter plots colored by density.
-This helps visualizing large data sets.
-This lightweight implementation requires only `numpy` and `matplotlib` for plotting.
+It is a fast algorithm that generates scatter plots colored by density of the points, which helps visualizing large data sets.
+This lightweight implementation requires only numpy and matplotlib for plotting.
 Supported are simple scatter plots, contour plots, and images rendered from the density information only.

 ## Installation

-Copy the `pydscatter.py` file into the folder that contains your python script and import the functions of choice (see below).
+Copy the `pydscatter.py` file into the folder that contains your python script, and import the functions of choice (see below).

 ## Examples